770120041/MyBlog/_posts/2019-6-11-cpp-STL CheetSheet.md

 ## lower_bound

-**This is not suitable for STL using Hashmap, because HashMap don't have comparator**
+**This is not applicable for STL using Hashmap, because HashMap don't have comparator**
 Syntax:
 ```
 template< class ForwardIt, class T, class Compare >